Rate Limiting and Auth Hardening in Production

 return true

-}the nice thing about sliding windows is they don't have the boundary problem that fixed windows have. with a fixed 15-minute window, an attacker can make 5 attempts at minute 14:59 and 5 more at minute 15:01 — effectively 10 attempts in 2 seconds. sliding windows don't have that gap.
+the nice thing about sliding windows is they don't have the boundary problem that fixed windows have. with a fixed 15-minute window, an attacker can make 5 attempts at minute 14:59 and 5 more at minute 15:01, effectively 10 attempts in 2 seconds. sliding windows don't have that gap.

 auth hardening: tokens and sessions

-rate limiting slows attackers down. but we also needed to make stolen credentials less useful. three changes made the biggest difference.
+rate limiting slows attackers down. we also needed to make stolen credentials less useful. three changes made the biggest difference.

 session invalidation on password change. this sounds obvious but it wasn't happening before. when a user changes their password, every active session except the current one gets terminated immediately. so if someone got into your account and you change your password, they're out. no lingering sessions.